Seletar Airport: Current operations

 Seletar Airport now operates as a general aviation airport, mainly for chartered flights, private aircraft operations and training purposes.
-The airport is open 24 hours a day.
+The airport is currently open for arrivals and departures from 07:00 LCL until 22:00 LCL.
 It has a single runway with 27 aircraft stands, 100 square metres of warehouse space and can handle 840 tons of freight per day.
 In 1998, the airport recorded receiving a total of 7,945 scheduled flights, handled 23,919 passengers and 6,025 tons of cargo.
 The airport fire service, AES Seletar, is provided by Changi Airport Group.
 AES Seletar has 1 station housing 6 apparatus (water tender, foam tender and others) and provides Level 7 protection.

-The Republic of Singapore Flying Club, Seletar Flying Club and Singapore Flying College are situated at Seletar Airport.
-The Singapore Flying College conducts its flying training at Jandakot Airport in Perth, Western Australia and at Sunshine Coast Airport in Maroochydore, Queensland.
+The Republic of Singapore Flying Club and Seletar Flying Club are situated at Seletar Airport.
 The renowned Singapore Youth Flying Club has its headquarters built on western side of the airport's runway.
 Completed in June 2003, the clubhouse also has its own parking bays for its fleet of Diamond DA40.
 In addition, the rotary training unit of Republic of Singapore Air Force – 124 Squadron, has a training detachment at the civilian airport although it is normally headquartered at Sembawang Air Base.

 Previously, Berjaya Air operated scheduled flights to Tioman and Redang.
-The Berjaya Air service ended on 31 October 2010 and relocated to Changi Airport.
+The Berjaya Air service ended on 31 October 2010 and relocated to Changi Airport, though was discontinued after four years.
+Berjaya Air has since returned to Seletar from Redang on a charter basis.

-Due to the COVID-19 pandemic, the number of daily commercial flight operations at the airport have severely declined.
-Airport operations are also subjected to new processes and rules laid down by the Singapore government Ministry of Health and according to the Infectious Diseases Act.
+Due to the COVID-19 pandemic, the number of daily commercial flight operations at the airport severely declined.
+Airport operations were also subjected to new processes and rules laid down by the Singapore government Ministry of Health and according to the Infectious Diseases Act.
 On 13 June 2022, Firefly marked the resumption of flights to the airport since the suspension of commercial flights due to the pandemic.